katerynaCh/multimodal-emotion-recognition/README.md

 As a result you will have annotations.txt file that you can use further for training.

 #### Training
 For visual module weight initialization, download the pre-trained EfficientFace from [here](https://github.com/zengqunzhao/EfficientFace) under 'Pre-trained models'.
 In our experiments, we use the model pre-trained on AffectNet7, i.e., EfficientFace_Trained_on_AffectNet7.pth.tar.
-If you want to use a different one, download it and later specify the path in \-\-pretrain_path argument to main.py
+If you want to use a different one, download it and later specify the path in \-\-pretrain_path argument to main.py.
+Otherwise, you can ignore this step and train from scratch (although you will likely obtain lower performance).

 For training, run:
 ```python